PureStorage-OpenConnect/openstack-docs/source/glance/rhosp_director_glance_image_cache.rst

 the Overcloud resources by creating environment files.

-To ensure that your RHOSP environment is correctly configured to use Glance Image Cache on Pure Storage FlashArrays edit your version of `cinder-pure-config.yaml <https://raw.githubusercontent.com/PureStorage-OpenConnect/tripleo-deployment-configs/master/RHOSP16.2/cinder-pure-config.yaml>`__ and add the following information:
+To ensure that your RHOSP environment is correctly configured to use Glance Image Cache on Everpure FlashArrays edit your version of `cinder-pure-config.yaml <https://raw.githubusercontent.com/PureStorage-OpenConnect/tripleo-deployment-configs/master/RHOSP16.2/cinder-pure-config.yaml>`__ and add the following information:

 .. code-block:: yaml